AIA Vermont Legislation

 S.282

 An Act Relating To Increasing Taxes On Higher Income Earners And Creating The School Construction Aid Special FundSen.
-Tanya Vyhovsky; Sen. Alison Clarkson; Sen. Anne Watson; et al.Read 1st time & referred to Committee on Finance (01/21/26)Senate Finance02/13/26 11:00 AM in Room 3
+Tanya Vyhovsky; Sen. Alison Clarkson; Sen. Anne Watson; et al.S.282 proposes a new tax on high-income investment income, modeled on the federal Net Investment Income Tax.
+Senate Finance is now debating competing versions with different income thresholds and treatment of capital gains.
+The bill?s original school construction funding provision has been removed, leaving the committee focused primarily on the tax policy itself.Read 1st time & referred to Committee on Finance (01/21/26)Senate Finance

 S.283